 How often do you practice?

-We have two practices every week (Tuesdays and Thursdays from 6-8pm) that focus on endurance training, derby-specific drills, scrimmage games, and strength work.
+We have two league practices every week (Tuesdays and Thursdays from 6-8pm) that focus on endurance training, derby-specific drills, scrimmage games, and strength work.
 Most AVHR skaters are so hooked on skating, we get out on our wheels as often as we can: bike paths, skateboard parks, city streets, and our kitchen floors are all fair game.

 Cross-training and weight lifting are important for injury prevention and because our bodies take such a beating, we recommend all our skaters workout beyond roller derby practice.